-Melanie from Six On a Budget says, “We frame the stations and put them all around the house and pray in front of each one.
+Melanie, a mom of six, says, “We frame the stations and put them all around the house and pray in front of each one.
 It keeps the younger kids more engaged by being in motion than holding still for such a long time, just praying out of a book.
 Lighting little votive candles in front of each adds to the mystery and focus.”

 Jenny says, “Almost every Friday morning in Lent we close the blinds and light 12 purple votive candles and kids take turns blowing one out after we pray each station from a children’s book.
 It’s simple and captivating, plus it’s pretty quick.”

 Monica from Arma Dei: Equipping Catholic Families has a template and instructions for making Stations of the Cross Votive Candles.
 Kids will have fun making these beautiful candles, which will also help hold their attention while you’re praying.

 Jen from Faith and Fabric has a Stations of the Cross magnet craft for kids.
 Again, kids will have fun making the magnets.
 These can then be a visual reminder, on the fridge or other metal surfaces around the home, during Lent, even when you aren’t praying.
 (My kids love playing with the magnets on the fridge!
 I’m sure they’d love these beautiful magnets.)